top of page

 Both collectives work to cherish, celebrate and protect these vast elders for present and future generations.

-This is a concrete example of how a cultural artefact and educational publication can travel through the public domain and show up in unexpected places.
-Pages from the zine were printed in Airmids Journal as a call to action for camp 2024, this was particularly resonant as a call to action was part of the zines purpose, as well as community building.
-Was interesting to discover it in the journal, being so fundamental to its origins!
+This was an example of how a creative publication can have impact in the public domain and show up in unexpected places.
+Pages from the zine were printed in Airmids Journal as a call to action for camp 2024.
+This use of the zine by others reflected the zines original purpose, to support solidarity building and act as a call to action for future camps.

 Airmid_Zine_page.png